mekelius/maps/docs/casting rules.md

 ### Casting optionals

-Applying a cast to an optional first tries casting the optional.
+Applying a cast to an optional first tries casting from the optional.
 If not possible, instead tries to fmap the cast on the value.

 ### Casting functions return values